 Faculty, students, or staff in the College of Sciences interested in getting involved with SLS can contact me to discuss opportunities at email@example.com or (404) 385-8166.

-Michael Evans is the Freshman Chemistry Laboratory Coordinator in the School of Chemistry and Biochemistry at Georgia Tech.
+Michael Evans is the First-Year Chemistry Laboratory Coordinator in the School of Chemistry and Biochemistry at Georgia Tech.
 He also serves as one of the College of Sciences SLS Liaisons.